gphilipp/react-native-with-clojurescript/README.md

 - At Facebook, we use Jest to test React Native applications. https://facebook.github.io/jest/docs/tutorial-react-native.html

+- @pesterhazy: personally I've concluded that integration testing isn't worth it for small teams when using react native.
+Because it's hard to make reliable.

 - Vikeri: @seantempesta What we’re doing is using https://github.com/airbnb/enzyme and shallow-render the components.
 That will not generate anything useful but at least it will throw if there are any js-errors.
 But fb have released a new snapshot test feature for jest that would probably be more useful: https://facebook.github.io/jest/docs/tutorial-react-native.html.
 We’re doing this for spec tests:

 ``` clojure